mongodb/docs/source/includes/list-supported-browsers.rst

    * - `Apple Safari <https://www.apple.com/safari/>`_
      - latest stable version on MacOS 10.10.5 and later

+.. only:: onprem

    |onprem| displays a warning on non-supported browsers.